-This topic describes the various tools that Microsoft Dynamics Lifecycle Services (LCS) provides to help you monitor, diagnose, and analyze the health of the Microsoft Dynamics 365 for Finance and Operations environments that you manage.
+This topic describes the various tools that Microsoft Dynamics Lifecycle Services (LCS) provides to help you monitor, diagnose, and analyze the health of the Finance and Operations environments that you manage.

-To have a successful onboarding experience to the cloud service for Microsoft Dynamics 365 for Finance and Operations, you must know the health of your environments at all times.
+To have a successful onboarding experience to the cloud service, you must know the health of your environments at all times.
 You must also be able to troubleshoot any health issues that occur.
-Microsoft Dynamics Lifecycle Services (LCS), which is the administration center for Dynamics 365 for Finance and Operations, contains a collection of monitoring and diagnostics tools that can help to ensure that you have an accurate view of the environments that you manage.
+Microsoft Dynamics Lifecycle Services (LCS), which is the administration center, contains a collection of monitoring and diagnostics tools that can help to ensure that you have an accurate view of the environments that you manage.

 The telemetry data that is the basis of the Monitoring and diagnostics portal in LCS has three primary use cases: monitoring, diagnostics, and analytics.

 In business operations software, you should always know whether your environment is up and running, so that it can perform business operations.
 You should also be able to easily view the health of the environment through LCS.
 Microsoft supports two types of monitoring capabilities:

 - Availability monitoring – This type of monitoring performs a check against the environment to make sure that it's available at all times.
 If the check fails, the Microsoft Service Engineering team is immediately notified.